 Hints for the week

 - Plan a holiday.
 Now is the time to think about having a break before the baby is born and you are still comfortable enough to travel.
 Most airlines have restrictions on flying during pregnancy with a medical clearance required to fly past 36 weeks.
-If you are having a multiple pregnancy or have experienced complications, the "cut off" period can be as early as 32 weeks.
+If you are having a multiple pregnancy or have experienced complications, the "cut off" period can be as early as 32 weeks, although some travel insurance companies may not cover you beyond 24 weeks for pregnancy related expenses.
+Do your research!

 - Avoid back strain by bending down to your toddler, rather than picking them up all the time.
 Encourage them to climb on your lap when you are sitting or when you are lying down.
 Lower back pain can be a fact of life during pregnancy and it pays to look after your spine.
 Take a good hard look at your mattress, if it is sagging and unsupportive it’s time to say goodbye.
 Remember, you are spending at least 1/3 of your day in bed - look for one which will support your spine in comfortable alignment.